aspose-total/Aspose.Total-Products/total/en/cpp/conversion/potm-to-excel/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert POTM to EXCEL via C++ or Online App" h2="POTM  to EXCEL File Conversion via C++ without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert POTM to EXCEL?</h2>

+The Portable Document Format (PDF) is a widely used file format for documents.
+It is used to store documents in a format that is independent of the application used to create it.
+However, PDFs are not always the best format for data analysis and manipulation.
+For this purpose, Microsoft Excel is a much better choice.
+Excel is a powerful spreadsheet application that allows users to store, organize, and analyze data.
+By converting a PDF to an Excel file, users can take advantage of the powerful features of Excel to manipulate and analyze their data.

+<h2>How Aspose.Total Helps for POTM to Excel Conversion?</h2>

+Aspose.Total for C++ is a comprehensive suite of APIs that enables developers to create, manipulate, and convert various file formats within C++ applications.
+It includes APIs for manipulating Microsoft Office documents, PDFs, images, and other file formats.
+With Aspose.Total for C++, developers can easily convert POTM files to EXCEL within C++ applications in two simple steps.

+Firstly, by using Aspose.Slides for C++, developers can export POTM to HTML.
+Aspose.Slides for C++ is a powerful API that enables developers to create, manipulate, and convert presentations within C++ applications.
+It supports a wide range of features, including exporting presentations to HTML.

+After that, by using Aspose.Cells for C++ Spreadsheet Programming API, developers can convert HTML to EXCEL.
+Aspose.Cells for C++ is a powerful API that enables developers to create, manipulate, and convert spreadsheets within C++ applications.
+It supports a wide range of features, including converting HTML to EXCEL.

-By using [Aspose.Total for C++](https://products.aspose.com/total/cpp/) you can convert POTM file to EXCEL within C++ applications in two simple steps.
-Firstly, by using [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/), you can export POTM to HTML.
-After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/) Spreadsheet Programming API, you can convert HTML to EXCEL.
+By using Aspose.Total for C++, developers can easily convert POTM files to EXCEL within C++ applications in two simple steps.
+This makes it easy for developers to take advantage of the powerful features of Excel to manipulate and analyze their data.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}